 At the heart of the city you'll find the magnificent Glasgow Cathedral.
 Built on the site where St Mungo is thought to have been buried, it is the only cathedral on the Scottish mainland to have emerged virtually unscathed from the 1560 Protestant Reformation.
 Admire its splendid Gothic architecture and see the shrine of St Kentigern - also known as St Mungo - an inspiring edifice that dates from the 13th century.

-Deep in the heart of Pollok Country Park, you'll find Pollock House which contains works by Rodin, Degas and Cezanne as part of the Burrell Collection and offers free entry to visitors from March to November.
+Glasgow is known for being a 'dear green place' and there are many great gardens and parks in the city and across the region to enjoy.
+At Chatelherault Country Park in Lanarkshire there are ten miles of walks by the River Avon and through ancient woodland.
+Deep in the heart of Pollok Country Park you'll not only find highland cows and paths to walk, but also Pollock House which contains works by Rodin, Degas and Cezanne as part of the Burrell Collection and offers free entry to visitors from March to November.